Red Light Therapy and Vulvar Lichen Sclerosus

 And if you have heard of it, or you're living with it, you know it’s so much more than a ‘skin condition.’

-VLS is a chronic, inflammatory disease that affects the vulva and sometimes even the skin around the anus.
-It’s often itchy, painful, and, honestly, life-altering.
+VLS is a chronic, inflammatory autoimmune condition that affects the vulva and sometimes even the skin around the anus.
+It’s often itchy, painful, and, honestly for some women completely life-altering.
 It can also result in fusion or adhesions that can occur when areas of the vulva, such as the labia minora (inner lips), stick to the labia majora (outer lips) and it can impact the clitoral hood.
+Often some of the earliest signs of LS are pale, shiny patches of the skin and an unrelenting itch.

-It can cause burning, pain with intimacy, skin changes, and deep emotional distress.
+It can cause burning, pain with intimacy and even tearing of the skin… as well as deep emotional distress.
 If you have been diagnosed with this condition I’m sorry you’re feeling so miserable - for too long, treatment options have been limited to steroid creams and crossing your fingers.
 VLS tends to show up most often early in life (before puberty) and later in life (after menopause).
 It’s less common during the reproductive years (teenagers through about mid-40s) so it seems likely there’s a hormonal aspect to it.

 But here’s the good news - and you know I love bringing you good news.